electric-eloquence/fepper-drupal/README.md

 * This type of parameter is usually a boolean.
 End the key with a `?` to follow Mustache's convention for Non-False Values: https://mustache.github.io/mustache.5.html
 * Quoting of keys and values should follow JSON5 syntax: http://json5.org
 * When quoting is necessary, to avoid escaping quotes in .mustache files, wrap keys in double-quotes and values in single-quotes.
-* In .yml files, wrap keys in single-quotes.
+* In .yml files, wrap keys in single-quotes and indent the values.

 ### Table of contents
 * [Install](#install)